rparaujo/dev-notes/golang/00_environment_setup/installing_go.md

 # Installing Go (Golang)

 Below you'll find the steps to install Go on different operating systems.
-For the most up-to-date installation methods and best practices, refer to the official Go downloads page at [https://go.dev/dl/](https://go.dev/dl/) .
+For the most up-to-date installation methods and best practices, refer to the official Go downloads page at [https://go.dev/dl/](https://go.dev/dl/)
+> Note: Unlike other languages that require a separate runtime environment to be installed, such as Java's JVM or .NET for C#, Go programs compile to a single binary with the Go runtime statically linked.
+This means that Go programs can be run on any supported system without the need for installing Go or any additional runtime software.
+Go's runtime includes features like [garbage collection](#TODO), [goroutine scheduling](#TODO), and more, all contained within the compiled binary.
 ## Mac
 If you use a Mac for development, you can install Go using [Homebrew](https://formulae.brew.sh/) using the command
 ```